Supplements and Botanicals

 Type and Dose

-Supplemental omega-3 is most commonly in the form of fish oil, with algae oil appropriate for vegetarians.
+Supplemental omega-3 is most commonly in the form of fish oil, with algae oil or ground flaxseeds appropriate for vegetarians.
 Although fish oil supplements are commonly available, the quality varies considerably.
-Fish oil can be contaminated with heavy metals.
-Fish oil products should be tested for heavy metals, especially mercury.
-Fish oil can become rancid, especially when packaged in clear bottles which allows light to oxidize the fatty acids.
+Because fish oil can be contaminated with heavy metals, fish oil products should be tested for heavy metals, especially mercury.
+Fish oil can also become rancid, especially when packaged in clear bottles which allows light to oxidize the fatty acids.
 Rancid fish oil will have a strong fishy odor.

 Warnings

-High doses of fish oil can cause diarrhea, nausea and fishy burps.
-Fish oil may be discontinued prior to surgery due to concerns about increased bleeding risk.
+High doses of fish oil can cause diarrhea, nausea, and fishy burps.
+Your doctor may want you to stop taking fish oil prior to surgery due to concerns about increased bleeding risk.
 While clinical research has not proven this risk, caution and health provider supervision is best for someone undergoing surgery.
 Additionally, if you are taking a blood thinner (anti-coagulant), fish oil should be discontinued.

 References